bestkao/Compiler/README.md

-# Compiler for a subset of the C language
+# Compiler for a subset of C

 Final project for CSC 413: Software Development.

-An interpreter and debugger designed from bytecodes of a subset of the C language.
+An interpreter and debugger designed from bytecodes of a subset of C

 ## Usage Notes